Kinematic Lie Algebras From Twistor Spaces: Color--kinematics duality algebraically

-Conversely, a generic theory with a $\BVbox$-algebra structure has an action whose cubic vertices in Feynman diagrams are governed by a KLA and another (``color'') Lie algebra.
-When $\BBox=\wave$, this amounts to CK-duality (up to anomalies).
-Otherwise (i) the propagators can be severely off-diagonal in field space with respect to the momentum eigenspace basis; (ii) in theories on spaces with compact directions, the momentum of an outgoing field in a cubic vertex is no longer uniquely determined by the momenta of the two incoming fields, due to the more involved harmonic analysis.
-Both together may imply that it is not possible to write the scattering amplitudes in the form~\eqref{eq:YM_amplitudes_parameterization}.
-In such a situation, we merely speak of a \emph{theory with kinematic Lie algebra (KLA)}.
+Conversely, in a theory with a $\BVbox$-algebra, the cubic vertices in Feynman diagrams are governed by a KLA and a ``color'' Lie algebra.
+When $\BBox$ coincides with the d'Alembertian $\wave$, this implies CK-duality (up to potential anomalies).
+Otherwise, complications may arise such that it is not possible to write the amplitudes in the form~\eqref{eq:YM_amplitudes_parameterization}.
+Then, we merely speak of a \emph{theory with a KLA}.